oscerd/puppet-tomcat-module/README.md

 Customization
 -----------------

-When using the _custom_ installation mode, the module will use the template `templates/serverxml.erb` to build a `server.xml` custom file, by using __Hiera__.
+When using the _custom_ installation mode, the module will use the template `templates/serverxml.erb` (related to the specific tomcat version) to build a `server.xml` custom file, by using __Hiera__.
 The module will use the following parameters (listed in tomcat::params class):

 ```puppet
 	# Server.xml parameters